-Due to the COVID-19 pandemic data for 2020 and 2021 may have been impacted for some measures.
+Due to the COVID-19 pandemic data between 2020-2022 may have been impacted for some measures.
 A comment has been provided to identify where COVID-19 impacted results.

 Amortization

 Amortization rates and capitalization thresholds are unique to each individual municipality and can lead to significant differences between operating cost and total cost.